Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_settings.md

   - `ResilienceContext` (section): contains settings related to the resilience context
     - `ContinueOnCapturedContext` (bool): specifies whether to continue on the captured context
     - `ReturnContextToPoolOnComplete` (bool): specifies whether to return the context to the pool on completion
-  - `Headers` (string array): specifies custom headers to be added to requests
+  - `Headers` (string array): specifies custom headers to be added to requests (supporting either clear static, redacted static, clear runtime and redacted runtime values)
   - `ResiliencePipelineKeys` (string array): specifies the resilience pipeline keys to use
   - `ResiliencePipelineOptions` (dictionary): specifies the resilience pipeline keys to use but scoped to specific request [method groups](/api/Apizr.Configuring.ApizrRequestMethod.html)
   - `Caching` (section): contains settings related to caching
     - `Mode` (enum member name): specifies the [caching mode](/api/Apizr.Caching.CacheMode.html)
     - `LifeSpan` (TimeSpan representation): specifies the lifespan of cached responses
     - `ShouldInvalidateOnError` (bool): specifies whether to invalidate the cache on error
+  - `Priority` (enum member name or int): specifies the [priority](/api/Apizr.Configuring.Priority.html) level for the request

 ### Registering